Giero98/ScanCodeWMS/README.md

 The credentials should be supplemented with the relevant data:
 - Address: IP address of the server, e.g.: XXX.XXX.X.XXX
-- Remote directory path: name of the directory on the server, e.g. name
+- Remote directory path: name of the directory on the server, e.g.: name
 - Port: service port (445 is commonly used)
 - Username and Password: as provided by the server administrator